iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

 This gets unwieldy fast, and worse, it's error-prone.
 What if you have both `args.lr` and `args.poison_lr`?
 It's easy to accidentally use the wrong one in your code, especially when you're debugging at 2 AM<d-footnote>Old habits: Bryan Johnson and Matthew Walker have convinced me to improve my sleeping habits.
 You should too- it makes a big difference!</d-footnote>.

-Enter dataclasses with [SimpleParsing](https://github.com/lebrice/SimpleParsing)—a wrapper around argparse that leverages Python's dataclass functionality.
+My favorite go-to for these situations is [SimpleParsing](https://github.com/lebrice/SimpleParsing)—a wrapper around argparse that leverages Python's dataclass functionality.
 Instead of the mess above, you can structure your arguments hierarchically:

 ```python
 from dataclasses import dataclass